NeversSync/portfolio/README.md

-# portfolio
+# About
+Work in progress;

-Recently started personal website build in ReactJS
+Recently started personal website built in React.js